saberLiou/Kniflow/resources/docs/groups/02-categories.md

 </form>

-## 2-1.
-Display a listing of the categories.
+## Display the specified category.